blackflux/object-rewrite/README.md

 ### Overwrite

 Takes object where keys are needles and values are functions.
 For every match the corresponding function is executed and the result is assigned to the key.

+### Filter

+Takes object where keys are needles and values are functions.
+The matches for a needle are removed from the object iff the corresponding function execution returns false.

 ### Retain